castedo/bpdf-spec/doc.md

 The notation `<foo>~BAR` is used to denote a `<foo>` element of the `~BAR` variety.
 The notation of `<foo>` without any variety means a `<foo>` element of *any* variety.

-In theory, element varieties could be made unnecessary by using different XML tags.
+Element varieties could be made unnecessary by using different XML tag names, but they would be non-standard tag names not found in HTML or JATS XML.
-But due to backward compatibility with archived JATS XML files, changing XML tags is not an option.

 As an example, consider the `<sup>` elements of the following JATS paragraph:
 ```